catalystneuro/ndx-ophys-devices/README.md

 - **OpticalFilterModel** extends DeviceModel to hold metadata on a general optical filter model.
 - **BandOpticalFilterModel** extends OpticalFilterModel to hold metadata on any bandpass or bandstop optical filter models.
 - **EdgeOpticalFilterModel** extends OpticalFilterModel to hold metadata on any edge optical filter models.
-- **OpticalLensModel** extends DeviceModel to hold metadata on the optical lens model.
+- **ObjectiveLensModel** extends DeviceModel to hold metadata on the objective lens model.

 **Device Classes:**
 - **OpticalFiber** extends Device to hold metadata on optical fibers.